 Standard Deviation is a versatile statistical measure with numerous real-life applications across various fields.
 It helps understand data variability, assess risk, and make informed decisions.
 Here are some of the use cases mentioned below:

-a) Portfolio risk assessment: Investors and financial analysts use Standard Deviation to measure the volatility of investment portfolios.
-A higher Standard Deviation indicates greater risk, helping investors make informed choices about diversification.
+a) Portfolio Risk Assessment: Investors and financial Analysts use Standard Deviation to measure the investment portfolios volatility.
+A higher Standard Deviation indicates greater risks.
+This helps investors to make informed choices about diversification.

-b) Stock price volatility: Traders and analysts assess the volatility of stock prices using Standard Deviation.
-It aids in predicting market movements and making trading decisions.
+b) Stock Price Volatility: Traders and Analysts assess the stock volatility prices using Standard Deviation.
+It helps in predicting market movements and making decisions related to trading.

 a) Product quality: Manufacturers use Standard Deviation to ensure consistent product quality.
 They can identify and address quality issues by measuring the variability of product dimensions or characteristics.